 Are there enough funds in your budget to purchase a custom made Drop Frame Trailer?
 No?
 Well, this must be your lucky day because I’m going to share with you 4 effective tips for buying a secondhand Drop Frame Trailer and saving a lot of money in the process.

 Tip #1 –Go for the basic essentials

 If you are inspecting some secondhand Drop Frame Trailer models at a local dealer, I recommend you go for the basic essentials that must be checked, such as; whether the floor is wooden or aluminum, tyres, brakes and visible signs of cracks, dents or rust development.
-Even if you have limited budget, it’s your right as a paying customer to assess the overall condition of the trailer to see if it is really worth the selling price.
+Even if you have a limited budget, it’s your right as a paying customer to assess the overall condition of the trailer to see if it is really worth the selling price.
 Take note of the following issues:

-If the trailer floor area is made from wood, inspect if and see if it is well-maintained.
+If the trailer floor area is made from wood, inspect it and see if it is well-maintained.
 If not, you might be facing potential decay in the near future.
 Replacing these wooden floorboards might cost a lot of money.